- How important is time?

 So in humans, where do we tell time?

 Moreover, When you begin to understand the complexity of clock management and how they are all tied to environmental signals to tell time on a quantum level their control mechanism becomes paramount.
 Today’s blog post is giving you a birdseye view of how the photoelectric effect actually works independently of RNA or DNA.
 Remember I told you in EMF 3 about the origin of life?
-At its outset there was no DNA or RNA.
+At its outset, there was no DNA or RNA.
 What did I say was present?
-There was huge amounts of EMF and the “pieces of life” were suspended in ocean water at sea vents.
+There were huge amounts of EMF and the “pieces of life” were suspended in ocean water at sea vents.
 Photosynthesis, either directly or indirectly, is the source of all life on this planet.
-The only exception to this rule is on the sea floor.
-The exceptions are chemoautotrophs that live in rocks under the sea bed that turn the chemicals evacuated from the vents into energy by forming simple organic and inorganic chemicals that are suspended in water.
+The only exception to this rule is on the seafloor.
+The exceptions are chemoautotrophs that live in rocks under the seabed that turn the chemicals evacuated from the vents into energy by forming simple organic and inorganic chemicals that are suspended in water.
 I then explained to you how the primordial pieces and parts came together in that blog post.

 Experience directs our learning to instruct us, how one event or observation constantly follows another; without instructing us in the secret connection of the events or observations, which binds them together, and renders them inseparable.
 This is where wisdom is found.
 Today’s post exemplifies this situation perfectly.

-The clock in the pineal organ, the clock in the retina, the clock in the SCN (suprachiasmatic nucleus of the hypothalamus), the peripheral clocks in all the other tissues all behave differently, but they use the exact same molecular machinery.
+The clock in the pineal organ, the clock in the retina, the clock in the SCN (the suprachiasmatic nucleus of the hypothalamus), the peripheral clocks in all the other tissues all behave differently, but they use the exact same molecular machinery.
 Think back to quantum biology one for a minute.
-I taught you about how biology builds a zero entropy system for perfect energy transfers in water and carbon nanotubes.
+I taught you about how biology builds a zero entropy system for perfect energy/information transfers in water and carbon nanotubes.
 I have not given you all the goods yet, but I will when you slowly assimilate all you are learning in each blog.

 It does this by using multiple pathways to do many things.
 Here we see the same thing in central and peripheral clocks controls.
 Even before these two studies in Nature, it was clear to me from the neural network level, that the properties must have been modified by something else in the environment that affected the cell directly or indirectly using the interactions between cells in the tissue to control the process.
-Dr Montaigne work on water and EMF’s were the missing link, in my humble opinion.
+Dr. Montaigner work on water and EMF’s were the missing link, in my humble opinion.
 Light is part of the EMF spectrum.
 It became clear to me at least that the path of life and circadian cycle control is the domain of quantum controls that use particle and wave mathematics to be the thermostat to control the processes in cells.
 Life then built a complex set of biochemical and hormonal pathways to create micro nanomachines to transduce those environmental signals to control the processes of growth and metabolism in their zero entropy systems.

 If you examine the requirements for a rhythm to be considered a circadian cycle, one of the axioms it must follow is that the rhythm must be independent of the temperature cycles.
 This alone, strongly suggested to me, that cold is the primordial condition prior to life.
-It also implies, that life would have had to account for the rhythm of light internally utilizing biologic processes at the genesis of life.
+It also implies that life would have had to account for the rhythm of light internally utilizing biologic processes at the genesis of life.
 Long ago in the chronobiologic literature, Colin Pittendrigh made an educated guess for a single origin of the circadian clock, due to universally adaptive nature of the clock.
 I think he was close to correct in his speculation.
 I believe the origin is primordial and tied to light’s EMF spectrum.

 In the case of mammalian red blood cells, the result is clear – there is no DNA or RNA in these cells.
 Thus, the circadian rhythms in these cells have to be generated in the cytoplasm.
 In the case of O.tauri, the picture is a little bit more complex: the cells have a nucleus which has DNA.
 There is a clock driven by transcription and translation of canonical “clock genes.”
-Yet, when this mechanism is supressed – either by constant darkness or by chemicals – the cells still exhibit circadian rhythms generated by the molecules residing in the cytoplasm.
+Yet, when this mechanism is suppressed – either by constant darkness or by chemicals – the cells still exhibit circadian rhythms generated by the sub-atomic molecules residing in the cytoplasm.
 The phase at which the DNA-centered clock starts its cycle is determined by the phase of the cytoplasmic clock, not the other way round.

 What else did these two 2011 studies tell me?